Prevalence of circumcision: More than 80%

-Afghanistan, Azerbaijan, Bangladesh, Bahrain, Brunei, Iran, Iraq, Israel, Pakistan, Jordan, Kuwait, Kyrgyzstan, Lebanon, Oman, Palestine, the Philippines, Qatar, Saudi Arabia, Syria, Tajikistan, Turkey, Turkmenistan, Uzbekistan, United Arab Emirates and Yemen.
+Afghanistan, Azerbaijan, Bangladesh, Bahrain, Brunei, Indonesia, Iran, Iraq, Israel, Pakistan, Jordan, Kuwait, Kyrgyzstan, Oman, Palestine, the Philippines, Qatar, Saudi Arabia, Syria, Tajikistan, Turkey, Turkmenistan, Uzbekistan, the United Arab Emirates and Yemen.

+Philippines

 The overall prevalence of circumcision (tuli) in the Philippines is reported to be 92.5%.
-Most circumcisions in the Philippines are performed between the ages of 11 to 13.
+Most circumcisions in the Philippines are performed between the ages of 11 and 13.

 Europe

 Less than 20%

-Armenia, Austria, Belarus, Belgium, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Malta, Moldova, The Netherlands, Norway, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, Spain, Serbia, Sweden, Switzerland, Ukraine, and the United Kingdom.
+Armenia, Austria, Belarus, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Malta, Moldova, The Netherlands, Norway, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, Spain, Serbia, Sweden, Switzerland, Ukraine, and the United Kingdom.

-Germany (10.9 - 18.8%)

-In Germany, the German Health Interview and Examination Survey for Children and Adolescents found in 2007 that 10.9% of boys aged 0–17 had been circumcised.
-An online survey of 110,964 German youth (aged ≥ 12) found a circumcision rate of 18.8% (as of March 2023).
-The majority of the procedures (69%) were performed for medical reasons, while 19% were performed on religious grounds.
+Germany (<15 %)

+An exact number for the circumcision rate in Germany is not available.
+A 2016 study in Population Health Metrics quotes a survey stating 6.7% for men aged 30 to 61.
+Public health insurances in Germany paid for 32 thousand circumcisions on boys in 2020.

+In this context, a peer-reviewed study found that circumcisions of minors increased slightly throughout the study period between 2013 and 2018.
+The corresponding population-related number rose from 7.5 circumcisions per 1,000 minors in 2013 to 8 in 2018.
+A peer-reviewed study in 2021 found that circumcisions were more frequent in the first 5 years of life and above 15 years of age, whereas preputium-preserving procedures were preferred in the age groups between 5 and 14 years of age.
+It also claims a decrease in the number of circumcisions in recent years, stating that "[t]he number of circumcisions and preputium-preserving operations decreased in absolute and relative numbers" and that "[t]he increasing trend towards neonatal circumcision observed in the United States is absent in Germany".
+Neonatal in this context refers to circumcisions shortly after birth.

+Another peer-reviewed study in 2023 also reports that among than 38,000 German homosexual men without migration background 19.7% were circumcised.